pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 - [ ] Ensure all tests pass for all exchanges after each change.
 - [x] Document any API quirks, limitations, or unsupported features.
 - Snapshot pipeline documented in `docs/SNAPSHOT_PIPELINE.md`.
+- `cargo fmt --all -- --check` and `cargo clippy --all-targets --all-features -- -D warnings` currently fail due to issues in other crates (`jackbot`, `jackbot-execution`, and `jackbot-ta`).
+These crates need syntax fixes before workspace checks can pass.

 **This matrix and TODO list must be kept up to date by all contributors.**